Show your smartphone voucher at the ticket office to collect your paper ticket.

 - Cancellations are not possible for this ticket

 - Changes are not possible for this ticket

 - See a treasure trove of items relating to the history of Rome itself

-- Enjoy the central Piazza that sits between the museum buildings, stroll its long, elegant lines and appreciate the architecture of Michelangelo
+- Enjoy the central piazza that sits between the museum buildings, stroll its long, elegant lines and appreciate the architecture of Michelangelo

 - View the historic sculpture of the she-wolf of Rome suckling Romulus and Remus, which tells the foundation myth of the Eternal City

-Welcome to the world’s first museum.
-The Capitoline Museums (plural because it's in four buildings atop one of Rome's famous Seven Hills) has a fascinating collection of art and artifacts largely devoted to the history of Rome.
+Welcome to the world’s first museum!
+The Capitoline Museums (plural because it's in four buildings atop one of Rome's famous Seven Hills) has a fascinating collection of art and artifacts all telling the fascinating history of Rome.

 In 1734 Pope Clementine XII decided to make a significant collection of artwork and ancient sculptures permanently accessible to the people of Rome.
 With this magnanimous act, he created the world's first museum - it's on top of one of the Seven Hills of Rome, overlooking the Ancient Roman Forum.
 It's a melting pot of history.

 See the famous she-wolf sculpture featuring Rome's founders Romulus and Remus, and see a treasure chest of items telling the story of Rome, the ancient Caput Mundi.